 Following the completion of a hair transplant procedure, patients should closely follow the instructions given to them by the hair transplant surgeon.
-This will include specific instructions regarding the ideal type of shampoo to use following the procedure.
-In most cases, hair transplant clinics in New York City; Greenwich, Connecticut;Chicago, Illinois; Washington D.C. and Northern Virginia; Houston, Dallas, Texas; Manila, Philippines; Dubai, Abu Dhabi,U.A.E.; and Karachi, Pakistan, will either provide or recommend a shampoo specifically designed for use immediately following the completion of a hair transplant procedure.
+Many wonder ‘how do you wash your hair after a transplant?’
+A qualified hair restoration surgeon will include specific instructions regarding not only how, but the ideal type of shampoo to use following the procedure.
+In most cases, hair transplant clinics in Houston, NYC; Washington D.C., Newport, Manila, Philippines; Dubai, Abu Dhabi,U.A.E.; and Karachi, Pakistan, will either provide or recommend a shampoo specifically designed for use immediately following the completion of a hair transplant procedure.

 There are quite a few products that claim to effectively combat hair loss by preserving existing hair and stimulating the growth of new hair, but few have the clinical trial research necessary to back up these assertions.
 Rogaine is one of the few products to have been extensively researched through clinical trials and has proven its effectiveness time and again throughout the multitude of tests to which it has been subjected.

-This does not necessarily mean that it is always a sound strategy to utilize Rogaine or any other topical solution in conjunction with a hair transplant procedure, as patients should always be careful in following the specific instructions provided by their hair transplant surgeon.
-Patients who are considering Rogaine should discuss the efficacy of this topical solution with their doctor in order to determine whether or not it is an ideal course of action for achieving their hair restoration goals.
+This does not necessarily mean that it is always a sound strategy to utilize Rogaine or any other topical solution in conjunction with a hair transplant procedure, as patients should always be careful to follow the specific instructions provided by their hair transplant surgeon.
+If you are considering using Rogaine after your hair transplant procedure, you should discuss the efficacy of this topical solution with your doctor in order to determine whether or not it is an ideal course of action for achieving your hair restoration goals.

 Propecia is an oral prescription medication that is often of interest to hair transplant patients.
 Like Rogaine, Propecia has been subjected to countless clinical trials testing the accuracy of its claims.
+Many ask, how effective is Propecia?
 The results of these trials have consistently demonstrated that Propecia is also an effective option for patients seeking to preserve their existing hair, as the prescription medication is effective when it comes to blocking the hormone responsible for the majority of hair loss, DHT.

 Although Propecia is effective at neutralizing DHT, it is also worth noting that there are some side effects that might not be appealing for some hair transplant patients.
-This is why it is important to discuss the potential use of Propecia with a hair transplant doctor in New York City; Greenwich, Connecticut; Chicago, Illinois; Washington D.C. and Northern Virginia; Houston, Dallas, Texas; Manila, Philippines; Dubai, Abu Dhabi,U.A.E.; and Karachi, Pakistan, as the doctor will be able to discuss the pros and cons associated with the use of Propecia and can help the patient make the most ideal decision.
+To find out the side effects of using Propecia it is best to consult with a qualified hair transplant surgeon.
+A trained doctor will be able to discuss the pros and cons associated with the use of Propecia and can help the patient make the most ideal decision.

 In addition to Rogaine and Propecia both possessing extensive clinical trial success as individual products, the two products have also demonstrated repeated success when used at the same time.
 This synergistic effect is likely due to the different methods in which each product assists in preventing further hair loss, as Propecia blocks DHT while Rogaine strengthens the miniaturized hair follicles weakened by the presence of DHT.

 Using the combination of Propecia and Rogaine after a hair transplant could therefore ensure the best possible results are achieved by the hair transplant patient.
-Even with evidence of significant potential benefits, it is still wise to always consult the hair transplant doctor before taking any over-the-counter or prescription medications designed to combat any further hair loss.
+Even with evidence of significant potential benefits, it is still wise to always consult with an experienced hair transplant doctor before taking any over-the-counter or prescription medications designed to combat any further hair loss.